zmon1010/kendo-ui-core/docs/knowledge-base/map-reverse-location-coordinates.md

 <table>
  <tr>
   <td>Product</td>
-  <td>Map for Progress® Kendo UI®</td>
+  <td>Map for Progress Kendo UI</td>
  </tr>
   <tr>
-  <td>Progress® Kendo UI® version</td>
+  <td>Progress Kendo UI version</td>
   <td>Tested up to version 2017.2 504</td>
  </tr>
 </table>

 ## Description

-I need to draw a bubble on Kendo Map from from GeoJSON response.
+I want to draw a bubble layer on a Kendo UI Map from the GeoJSON response.
+Although I receive the data in `\[Longitude, Latitude\]` format, when the data is bound to the Map, the Map handles it in a reversed `\[latitude, longitude\]` order.

-I am receiving the data in _\[Longitude, Latitude\]_ format, but when the data is bound to Kendo Map it is handled as _\[latitude, longitude\]_.
+## Suggested Workarounds

-## Possible Solution
+The Kendo UI Map does not provide a built-in solution for achieving this behavior.

-While the Kendo UI Map does not provide a built-in solution, you can still work around this behavior.
+However, you can still work around this issue by applying custom logic.

 The Map accepts a `[Latitude, Longitude]` format for its locations field.
-If you receive the data in a reversed order, modify the array prior to the binding and use `schema.parse` to modify the array.
+When you receive the data in a reversed order, modify the array prior to the binding and use `schema.parse` to update the array.

 ```html
 <!DOCTYPE html>